XIAO-REN-1158917/ERPManagement/README.md

 PS: Regarding TypeScript, I believe it is designed to enhance development efficiency by adding types to areas such as front-end and back-end data interactions or other error-prone parts, rather than enforcing type definitions for everything.
 If all values and components are strictly typed, it could actually increase development costs instead.

+**NOTE: **

-**NOTE: This demo is also a record of my own learning, so the comments in the code contain many of my personal notes and do not reflect the commenting style typically used in a real work environment.**
+**1. This demo is also a record of my own learning, so the comments in the code contain many of my personal notes and do not reflect the commenting style typically used in a real work environment.**

+**2. The project uses the Ant Design UI component library.
+If your team uses others libraries such as Material-UI, Chakra UI or React Bootstrap, etc. I am confident that I can quickly adapt to and utilise them with the same logic.**

+**3. The project uses Mock.js to simulate backend APIs, and all data is randomly generated without persistence.
+As a result, during operation such as deleting users or pagination, you will only see changes in the data rather than real effects (since all data is regenerated each time).**

+**4. When demonstrating the functionality of sending request to the backend in the project, the same logic is demonstrate only once, while other cases use static mock data.
+This simplifies the process and reduces the need for unnecessary work in coding mock APIs.**

 ## Project Highlights: